Krystian Seibert is a researcher, educator and advocate focused on public policy, philanthropy and the not-for-profit sector.

 Previously, Krystian was an adviser to a former Australian Assistant Treasurer.
 In this role he was responsible for the delivery of major not-for-profit sector reforms including the establishment of Australia’s first independent charities regulator, the Australian Charities and Not-for-profits Commission (ACNC), and the passage of Australia’s first comprehensive statutory definition of charity, the Charities Act 2013.

-Krystian is a Board Member of Mental Health First Aid Australia, and is a frequent commentator on matters relating to public policy, philanthropy and the not-for-profit sector, with his writing featuring in mainstream and sector publications.
+He is a Board Member of Mental Health First Aid Australia, and is a frequent media commentator on matters relating to public policy, philanthropy and the not-for-profit sector, and is regularly asked to provide expert commentary on philanthropy and the not-for-profit sector in Australia and beyond for print, radio and TV.